ChrickeR/chricker.github.io/_posts/assignments/2023-07-06-Digital_Awakening.md

 So, let us embark on this transformative journey together, fueled by the knowledge that the future belongs to those who wholeheartedly embrace the power of digital transformation.

-Take a look at Adrians talk from GOTO 2016, Stockholm - It´s Simple
+If you have the time take a look at Adrians talk from GOTO 2016, Stockholm
+- It´s Simple

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a8Re9Cvv6nU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>![image](https://user-images.githubusercontent.com/19704400/225951579-b8b3548b-341d-441c-b022-4167cf052107.png)